-In the 26 years of our charitable endeavours, we raised and donated equipment worth over 951million PLN!
+In the 28 years of our charitable endeavours, we raised over PLN 1 300 000 000 - over one billion PLN!

 Our objective is to support public healthcare in Poland.
 We achieve this goal by purchasing state-of-the-art equipment for Polish hospitals and clinics.
-We have also initiated and help run five nationwide medical programmes, which aim to systematically transform medicine in the country.
-The purpose of our educational programme is to introduce CPR lessons into primary schools nationwide.
+We have also initiated and help run eight nationwide medical programmes, which aim to transform medicine in the country systematically.
+The purpose of our educational programme is to introduce CPR lessons to primary schools nationwide.
 We work to raise awareness and improve health prevention in the entire country.
-The GOCC foundation's work is focused on supporting children's medicine and improving the level of care offered to senior patients in geriatric and long-term care units.
+Our Foundation's work is focused on supporting children's medicine and enhancing the level of care offered to senior patients in geriatric and long-term care units.

 Some of the objectives of the Grand Finales so far include, among others:

 - Traumatology & saving lives of children hurt in accidents

 - Saving the lives of newborns and very young children

 - Saving the lives of children with congenital disabilities

 - Introducing modern methods of diagnosis and treatment in neonatology and paediatrics